The Berkeley Lab logo represents a distinguished level of professionalism and should appear on all communications materials and related items.

 The preferred logo (shown here)—without the tagline—should be used on all internal and external communication whenever possible.

 The logo has been carefully drawn and proportioned and should never be altered in any way.

 The logo without the tagline is the preferred configuration.
 It’s always used for internal communications and whenever space allows.

 The logo with the tagline (shown below) adds a third component and positions our tagline, “Bringing Science to the World,” below the logotype.
 The tagline configuration is for all external or public communications such as scientific posters and presentations.

-The alternate logo combines the logotype within the symbol for a more compact configuration.
-This logo is used only in space restricted applications.
+The vertical logo combines the logotype with the symbol for a more compact configuration.
+This logo is for use only in space restricted applications.